All Clued Up

-All Clued Up was a British game show based on the American version entitled The $1,000,000 Chance of a Lifetime.
-It aired on ITV from 16 April 1988 to 30 August 1991 and was hosted by David Hamilton.
+All Clued Up is a British game show based on the American version entitled The $1,000,000 Chance of a Lifetime.
+It aired on ITV from 17 April 1988 to 30 August 1991 and was hosted by David Hamilton.

 Format

-Like the American shows, two married couples, competed to solve word puzzles, which led to a master solution, in a game show combining the elements of Definition, Scrabble and Wheel of Fortune in North America.
+Like the American show, two married couples competed to solve word puzzles which led to a master solution, in a game show combining the elements of Definition, Scrabble and Wheel of Fortune in North America.

 Toss-Up Puzzle

 The game begins with a toss-up puzzle.
 Each letter is revealed one at a time in a word except for the last letter, and whoever buzzed in with the correct answer won £10 and the right to pick two letters from a keyboard.